joaosoft/auth-types/README.md

 * HS384
 * HS512
 * NONE

+>## WST (Web Security Token)
+This method is similar to JWT but allows you to define multiple encodings to encode the message making your message complex to decode.

+## WST Encodings
+* Base32
+* Base64
+* Hexadecimal
+* ASCII85

 ###### If i miss something or you have something interesting, please be part of this project.
 Let me know!
 My contact is at the end.